Home » Military Friendly Schools » Liberal Arts Colleges Can Make You More Money

 We all know if you have a college degree that you have the potential to make more money than if you didn’t, but did you also know that getting one from a liberal arts college can help you out even more?

-Make More Money by Attending a Liberal Arts Colleges
+Can You Make More Money by Attending a Liberal Arts College?

-With regard to liberal arts colleges, they found that the ROI of liberal arts colleges was quite a bit higher than the median for all colleges.
+Regarding liberal arts colleges, they found that their ROI was quite a bit higher than the median for all colleges.
 The difference is nearly $200,000.
-The ROI for liberal arts institutions came out to be $918,000 while the ROI for all colleges is $723,000.
+The ROI for liberal arts institutions was $918,000, while the ROI for all colleges was $723,000.

-With this report, we also can see that the amount of ROI for a liberal arts college is a little more than for those that attend engineering and business schools.
+This report also shows that the ROI for a liberal arts college may be higher than for those attending engineering and business schools.

 Possible Holes in the Georgetown Data

 According to this Forbes article, there are some holes in the Georgetown data.
-Their numbers assume that there would be no growth in median earnings after 10 years.
-So, it is likely that the ROI for all college options is much greater than as estimated which would include liberal arts institutions.
-They also didn’t include highly selective universities like Stanford University and Vanderbilt University.
+Their numbers assume that median earnings will not grow after 10 years.
+So, it is likely that the ROI for all college options is much greater than estimated, including liberal arts institutions.
+They also didn’t include highly selective universities such as Stanford and Vanderbilt.

 The report also only looked at students who received federal financial aid at the time of enrollment.
-It’s possible that those who didn’t take any aid or started with aid later on would push the ROI even higher.
+It’s possible that those who didn’t take any aid or started later would push the ROI even higher.

-What is a liberal arts college and how is it different than a university?
-With a liberal arts college, you will find that they are typically smaller than a university, as well as having smaller classes.
+What is a liberal arts college, and how is it different than a university?
+At a liberal arts college, you may find it smaller than a university and offer smaller classes.

 You might not find very many big lecture halls with Teaching Assistants like you would at a university.
-They focus more on students gaining a well-rounded education, and there is probably less of a focus on athletics at the school.
-They also will focus more on undergraduate degrees vs more researched-based graduate degrees.
+They focus more on students gaining a well-rounded education, and there is probably less emphasis on athletics at the school.
+They will also focus more on undergraduate degrees vs more research-based graduate degrees.

 Top 10 GI Bill-Approved Liberal Arts Colleges in America